 Elke grew up in Northern Virginia and, as a child, kept a list of restaurants with her opinions on their mac and cheese.
 When it became clear no one was interested in such a niche food critic, she changed career paths.
-She is now a writer and comedian based in Los Angeles.
+She is now a comedian and writer based in Los Angeles.

-Elke currently performs stand-up at venues including The Comedy Store, Flappers, and the Pretty, Funny Women Studio WEHO.
-She was named a Best of the Fest Comedian in the 2019 Burbank Comedy Festival.
+She performs stand-up at clubs throughout Los Angeles and nationally at venues including The Comedy Store, The Second City, Laugh Factory, and Flappers Comedy Club.
+Elke was named Best of the Fest in the Burbank Comedy Festival and has also been featured in festivals such as the World Comedy Expo, the Laugh Riot Grrrl Festival, and The Comedy Chateau Festival.
 She first found her comedic voice in Boston, performing while she was a student at Northeastern University.
-In 2018, she said, "Thanks, but no thanks" to freezing winters and moved to LA, where she's known to drive an extra 20 minutes to find a Dunkin' Donuts.
+After graduating, she said, "Thanks, but no thanks" to freezing winters and moved to LA, where she's known to drive an extra 20 minutes to find a Dunkin' Donuts.

-An accomplished poet and playwright, Elke's poetry is featured in City of Notions: An Anthology of Contemporary Boston Poems, the Charles River Journal, and the forthcoming Dostoyevsky Wannabe's Cities Series: Boston Edition.
+Elke's poetry is featured in City of Notions: An Anthology of Contemporary Boston Poems, the Charles River Journal, and Dostoyevsky Wannabe's Cities Series: Boston Edition.
 Her poem "Bedroom View" was displayed in Boston City Hall for one year as part of the Mayor's Poetry Program.
 She's written poems that aren't inspired by her time in Boston, but those don't receive nearly as much attention.

 Elke graduated with a Bachelor of Arts in English.
-At Northeastern, she was Editor-in-Chief of the Literary Arts Magazine, Spectrum, as well as the host, producer, and DJ of her own radio show on WRBB 104.9 FM.
-She still didn't feel she had enough opportunities to talk, so she gave campus tours, which doubled as some of her first stand-up rehearsals.
+At Northeastern, she was Editor-in-Chief of the Literary Arts Magazine, Spectrum, as well as the host, producer, and DJ of her own FM radio show.
+She still felt she didn't have enough opportunities to talk, so she gave campus tours, which doubled as some of her first stand-up rehearsals.